 It would take 20 years for the novel to make it to the big screen.
 Released under the title Marlowe in 1969, ten years after Chandler’s death, it stars James Garner in the title role.
 The novel’s setting is updated to the late 1960s, with some scenes filmed on location.

 In the novel, Marlowe goes to the “Van Nuys Hotel.”
-In keeping with his tendency to give fictional names places, there was no Van Nuys Hotel in 1949 Los Angeles, but there had been.
+In keeping with Chandler’s tendency to give fictional names to real places, there was no Van Nuys Hotel in 1949 Los Angeles, but there had once been.
 It opened in 1897 at the corner of Fourth and Main Street downtown.
 In 1929, twenty years before The Little Sister’s publication, it was renamed The Barclay.

 Though The Barclay was still standing (and remains extant today), in the film the action takes place at the c.
 1905 Alvarado Hotel in MacArthur Park.